ERP Implementations – the importance of user acceptance testing.23 Jul 2013 | by Natalie

 Once the user acceptance testing is complete let’s not forget to ensure that feedback is provided to the project team so that any required changes can be made and the system can be re-configured and re-tested as and when required.

-Other aspects of ERP user acceptance testing that should be considered include:
+Other aspects of ERP UAT that should be considered include:

 – Availability of a test system,